iamyakupkaya/bitbucket-analyze-tool/README.md

 ** B GROUP
 -adding a new repo to code-

-1-) go to entity package and create a new package with project name. example: asrv
+1-) go to DatabaseHelper class and create a new project name, repo name and create a collection name with created project name and repo name.

-2-) inside the project package which was created by you create a new class like RepoNameEntity

-3-) The entity class which created by you inherit from PREntity and add @Document annotation.
-Also can use DatabaseHelper class for collection name. exp: @Document(DatabaseHelper.PR_ASRV_AS_RAF_CORE)

-4-) Go to service package and apply step-1 in B Group and create a interface after interface implement it in implementation package

-5-) create a repository for a new entity. repository generics shoul be <EntityClass, String>
-exp: public interface McpCoreRootRepository extends MongoRepository<McpCoreRootEntity, String>

-6-) Go to service package and find PullRequestServiceImpl class and getPullRequestFromAPI method inside the class and it is ready to apply.
+2-) go to EndpointHelper class and create a new url for project and repo. be able to use DatabaseHelper project name and repo name in your url.
+-please check old url for understanding-

+3-) go to PageController class and use this pullRequestService.getPullRequestFromAPI(EndPointsHelper.YOUR_URL, DatabaseHelper.YOUR_COLLECTION_NAME, entityConfig.getPullRequestEntity());
+-this method will return a boolean. if it is success, will return true. otherwise false-

+4-) Run Program.